uikit/uikit-site/docs/pages/javascript-utilities.md

 ### toMs

-This function is used to turn a value, if possible into milliseconds.
+TODO: to turn a value, if possible into milliseconds.
 The following parameter may be passed to the function.

 | Parameter | Type           | Default | Description                |